vtomovaa/MyProjectForReact/README.md

 # General Information:
 ```
 - The main purpose of the app is to view/add orchids.
-- Guests are only able to see Home Page, All Orchids, Orchid Details and to search orchid.
+- Guests are only able to see Home Page, All Orchids, Orchid Details and to comment orchid.
-- Logged in users have access to Add Orchid, Favorite Orchids and Profile information,
+- Logged in users have access to Add Orchid, Leave a comment and Profile information,
-as well they have the ability to Edit/Delete their own orchids and Add/Remove from favorites.
+as well as they have the ability to Edit/Delete their own orchids.
 - View own collection "My Orchids"
-- View own collection "My Favorite Orchids"
 ```

 ### Setup